-In a monthly management report, the property management company shall provide a list of monthly variances between expenses and the line-item budget exceeding five percent.
+In the monthly management report, the property management company shall provide a list of variances between expenses and the line-item budget exceeding five percent during the month.

 B. Annual Budget

 As a requirement in the property management agreement, the property manager shall propose an annual budget that includes anticipated capital projects and draws from replacement reserves for the following fiscal year.
 The proposal shall be presented at the fourth-quarter meeting of the CDA Finance Subcommittee.